Jim Fitzpatrick’s art has been an important influence on muraling in two ways.

 Che Guevara orders the police service out of the Bogside.
 Lecky Road, Derry.
 Artist unknown.

 Two panels of about eight in the alley between the Falls Road and Ross Cottages depict pre-Christian Ireland.
-The Fitzpatrick influence and sources are clear (the flying boats, the pair of warriors below a standing stone in the second image which can be seen in the label for Rosc “mead”), though there might also be some other influence(s) here too (Thundercats/He-Man from the 80s?), particularly in the representation of Balor.
+The Fitzpatrick influence in the first panel is clear (the flying boats) but none of these figures appears to be by Fitzpatrick; so, there might also be some other influence(s) here too (Thundercats/He-Man from the 80s?), particularly in the representation of Balor.
+The left of the second image reproduces part of a the label Fitzpatrick produced in 1988 for Rosc “mead” and the right reproduces Nemed The Great.
 Artist unknown.

-Fitzpatrick’s Palu The Cat Goddess was used as to represent Queen Méabh in Ardoyne, Belfast.
+Fitzpatrick’s Palu The Cat Goddess was used to represent Queen Méabh in Ardoyne, north Belfast.
 Artist unknown.

 Ógra Shınn Féın/Sınn Féın Youth board in Omagh.